9andresc/world-texting-foundation/README.md

 ```

 # Acknowledgments
-- Use JSON Schema to validate params, queryParams, and body
 - Document API using Swagger to have a more universal way to test the endpoints
 - Use Docker to containerize API, and maybe even use a more robust database like PostgreSQL in conjunction